Categories: Women Entrepreneur

 2. Opportunities abound for women entrepreneurs.

-Related to the first point, there is definitely room for more female entrepreneurs in the market.
+Related to the first point, there is room for more female entrepreneurs in the market.
 This is because, again, the artificial limits imposed by sexist assumptions are keeping the supply way behind the demand.
-The different experience and unique perspective of women is simply something that consumers (and other budding business people) don’t get as much of.
+The different experiences and unique perspectives of women are simply something that consumers (and other budding business people) don’t get as much of.
 It’s a classic case of “who goes first?”
 With relatively few female mentors and role models to follow, the market needs pioneers.
 Remember: entrepreneurship is all about solving a problem.
 If you’re an independent businesswoman, you can help solve the problem of female underrepresentation.
-Why not you?
+Why don’t you?

 3. It’s still an uphill climb for women entrepreneurs